 Another advantage of FUE is the possibility of extracting body hair.
-When performing a FUT on a patient with a limited donor site, I often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
+When performing a FUT on a patient with a limited donor site, we often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
 It is the last resort for patients with minimal hair in donor sites on the head.
 FUE heals very quickly.

 HAIR TREATMENT METHODS

 Although most consider hair transplantation to be the best solution to overcome baldness, there are certainly some complementary treatments.
 Additionally, we’ve all heard of ineffective or disastrous treatments in some form or another.
 We felt it necessary to address the more prominent of the good and the bad.

 Methods of Treatment

 - Micro Follicular Excision, also called Follicular Unit Extraction (FUE)

 - Strip Excision (FUT)